Austin's 2034 Urban Forest Vision

 Austin's Urban Forest Plan established a broad, long-range Vision for Austin’s urban forest.
 Like most comprehensive plans it is inherently hopeful and focuses on the ideal state of the urban forest 20 years in the future.
 The Plan lays the groundwork and paints a picture of where we're headed.
 It provides a comprehensive list of goals, called Policy Elements, reflecting each area of focus that needs to be addressed to reach our Vision.
 These 59 urban forest goals were established to address topics ranging from data collection and management, funding resources, tree planting and care, reducing development impacts, and engaging with partners and the community.

-Comprehensive plans are often difficult to measure and this section approaches the task as an opportunity to share priority activities, programs, and initiatives that are helping Austin move the needle towards our community's urban forest Vision for 2034.
+Progress on implementing comprehensive plans is often difficult to measure.
+This section approaches the task as an opportunity to share priority activities, programs, and initiatives that are helping Austin move the needle towards our community's urban forest Vision for 2034.
 It's been an iterative journey to implement a Code-mandated and largely unfunded plan.
 Evaluating existing resources, recruiting partners, and analyzing priorities for those resources was the first step in the implementation process.
 The Planning section of the Community Tree Impact Report provides an overview of where implementation stands today.

 As our community continues to work toward our 2034 Vision for Austin's urban forest, we can expect many challenges and opportunities.
 There is an opportunity for Austin to direct its future and take proactive steps to nurture and protect trees in our neighborhoods and public spaces.